Coworking is here to stay, but it’s not just for digital nomads

-Now, as an entrepreneur and small business owner, I realize how important this discovery was and will be for my own future, but also for the future of others like me.
-This web site (that you’re reading now) is actually a prime example of the power of the coworking dynamic in action.
+I’ve attended many professional and networking events hosted in coworking spaces.
+It wasn’t until about a year ago that my eyes were truly opened through full immersion.
+Now, as an entrepreneur and small business owner and digital nomad, I realize how important this discovery was and will be for my own future, but also for the future of others like me.
+This website (that you’re reading now) is actually a prime example of the power of the coworking dynamic in action.
 More on that later.

-Here are just a few of the reasons you need to get plugged in to coworking if you haven’t yet.
+Here are just a few of the reasons you need to get plugged into coworking if you haven’t yet.

-Coworking offers “Non-Traditional” Networking
+Coworking offers “non-traditional” networking

-Now, simply showing up and working in a coworking space on the regular will have you meeting new people in plenty of different areas of business, but the spaces that get it right have implemented robust [highlight]calendars of events turning traditional networking on it’s head.
+Now, simply showing up and working in a coworking space on the regular will have you meeting new people in plenty of different areas of business.
+But the spaces that get it right have implemented robust calendars of events turning traditional networking on it’s head.

 Simply attending these events to learn all of a sudden puts you in an environment where you’re experiencing a new kind of networking.